tryethernal/hardhat-ethernal/README.md

     ethernal: {
         disableSync: false, // If set to true, plugin will not sync blocks & txs
         disableTrace: false, // If set to true, plugin won't trace transaction
-        workspace: undefined, // Set the workspace to use, will default to the default workspace (latest one used in the web UI).
+        workspace: undefined, // Set the workspace to use, will default to the default workspace (latest one used in the dashboard).
 It is also possible to set it through the ETHERNAL_WORKSPACE env variable
         uploadAst: false, // If set to true, plugin will upload AST, and you'll be able to use the storage feature (longer sync time though)
         disabled: false, // If set to true, the plugin will be disabled, nohting will be synced, ethernal.push won't do anything either
         resetOnStart: undefined // Pass a workspace name to reset it automatically when restarting the node, note that if the workspace doesn't exist it won't error